Need to know

 Getting your money back on accommodation in a natural disaster

 Contact your accommodation provider and ask if you can reschedule or get a refund.
-Natural disaster situations often have a big economic impact on small communities so flexibility on both sides of the equation can help the community, as well as ensuring you still get a holiday.
+Natural disaster situations often have a big economic impact on tourist destinations, so flexibility on both sides of the equation can help the community, as well as ensuring you still get a holiday.

 In particular, in the event of a natural disaster, if authorities advise that the area you're planning to visit isn't safe to enter, both you and the accommodation provider may be released from the contract.